alexgarzao/check-this/README.md

 # check-this
-Check a resource with a expected result
+Check a resource for an expected result.

+For example, if you would like if an API is running, you can test with a config file (api-test.ini) like that: